rssys/pronghorn-artifact/README.md

 ### Deployment

-⏰ Estimated time: 4 machine minutes + 0 human minutes.
+⏰ Estimated time: 4 machine minutes

 The repository includes a `deploy.sh` script, which automates the process of spinning up and configuring a multi-node kubernetes cluster with our fork of OpenFaaS (an open-source serverless platform), MinIO (an open-source S3-compatible object store), and a lightweight key-value store.